Members Of The Corporation

 In 2015, he became one of the prestigious Maserati Top 100 UK Entrepreneurs and was awarded the Unsung Community Hero title in the Brilliant Birmingham Awards 2014.

-He was awarded an OBE in the Queen’s Birthday 2016 Honors list, in recognition of his services to business support and enterprise.
+He was awarded an OBE in the Queen’s Birthday 2016 Honours list, in recognition of his services to business support and enterprise.

-Joel is a great friend of BMet’s, having supported our Enterprise Academy for business students since 2011.
-He has recently joined BMet’s governing corporation.
+Joel is a great friend of Birmingham Metropolitan College, having supported the Enterprise Academy for business students since 2011.

 In her current role Michele is the executive lead for a number of large five year change delivery programmes and has responsibility for community policing across a large metropolitan area leading on thematic areas with emphasis on prevention and intervention.